 Plus, one thing that really kept me going on the hike was knowing that a couple of hours later, I’d be relaxing in a hot tub in our own private cabin!
 Here’s a sneaky peek:

-I’ll definitely be writing more about our stay because it was fabulous!
+I’ve written more about our hot tub stay in my Assynt post because it was fabulous!

 But for now, I’ll leave you with one last photo from this incredible hike: a panoramic view from the top of Stac Pollaidh.
 Beatable only perhaps by the top of the western summit, though that remains to be seen.